NaCl-Salt-12/ROS2-Experiment-Pipeline/README.md

 unpack.sh <path_to_your_ros2_workspace>
 ```

+The unpack script has a number of optional arguments, type `./unpack.sh -h` to see all options.

 ### Modify your experiment_launch file

 Add your launch code to the example launch file provided in the repository.
 Do not reorder the nodes or remove anything other than the example nodes.